Tuesday, April 21, 2009

 Erik did not do the Photoshop work or the printing.
 They were done by me.
 Teaching him may be a photographic project for next year.
 He's not quite 10 years old, and cannot afford a computer (certainly not with internet access).

-Posted by Unknown at 7:05 PM
+Posted by The San Miguel News at 7:05 PM